cosmos/sdk-tutorials/academy/4-my-own-chain/events.md

 r*r*r*r*
 ```

-The rules of the game included in this project mandate that the player captures a piece when they can capture one.
+The rules of the game included in this project mandate that the player captures a piece when possible.
 So Bob goes ahead and captures the piece:

 ```sh
 $ checkersd tx checkers play-move 0 2 3 0 5 --from $bob